 2011 IGOV 595: Special Topics

 Reclaiming Celánen: Land, Water and Governance

-This course is part of an ongoing exchange between IGOV and the Department of Political Science at the University of Hawai'i - Manoa in Honolulu.
-The course will examine pathways to Indigenous resurgence through the revitalization of land-based and water-based practices.
-This highly-experiencial course enables students to develop a deeper understanding of contemporary colonial forces that impact Indigenous peoples in British Columbia as well as worldwide while identifying several decolonization strategies relating to: reclaiming and managing traditional territories; regenerating traditional livelihoods and governance; restoring community food security/sovereignty; and revitalizing contemporary warriorism.
-This course will combine seminar style classes with community based learning on the territories of Lekwungen, Wsánec, and Pilat peoples.
+This course was part of an ongoing exchange between IGOV and the Department of Political Science at the University of Hawai'i - Manoa in Honolulu.
+The course did examine pathways to Indigenous resurgence through the revitalization of land-based and water-based practices.
+This highly-experiencial course enabled students to develop a deeper understanding of contemporary colonial forces that impact Indigenous peoples in British Columbia as well as worldwide while identifying several decolonization strategies relating to: reclaiming and managing traditional territories; regenerating traditional livelihoods and governance; restoring community food security/sovereignty; and revitalizing contemporary warriorism.
+This course did combine seminar style classes with community based learning on the territories of Lekwungen, Wsánec, and Pilat peoples.

 2012 IGOV 595: Special Topics